codegouvfr/awesome-codegouvfr/README.md

 *Voir la [version française](README.fr.md) de ce README.*

+⚠️️ This repository has been archived in Sept.
+2024.

+The list of Awesome code.gouv.fr repositories is now maintained in the [codegouvfr-data](https://git.sr.ht/~codegouvfr/codegouvfr-data) repository and data is collected from `publiccode.yml` files at the root the repositories.

 # Awesome CodeGouvFr criteria

 This repository contains a selection of free **software** that meet the following criteria: